-Greenhouse gas (GHG) emissions targets in California (CA) can be met by collecting and converting in-state biomass resources into renewable liquid and gaseous fuels.
+Greenhouse gas (GHG) emissions targets in California (CA) can be more readily achieved by collecting and converting in-state biomass resources into renewable liquid and gaseous fuels.
 There are many advantages of renewable biofuels that make them attractive now and in the future.

-Lower Emissions than Traditional Fuel, or Net-negative Emissions
+Lower Emissions than Traditional Fuel or Net-Negative Emissions

 Plants only contain the carbon dioxide (CO2) they capture from the atmosphere during their lifetime using photosynthesis.
-This means that any process emissions released during forest and agricultural biofuel production does not introduce new CO2 into the atmosphere, making the process potentially carbon neutral, unlike fossil fuels.
+This means that any emissions released during forest and agricultural biofuel production do not introduce new CO2 into the atmosphere, making the process less carbon intensive and possibly even carbon neutral in some situations, unlike fossil fuels.
 Additionally, renewable biofuels facilities can be equipped with carbon capture and storage (CCS) technologies.
 CCS captures the CO2 released during biofuel production which can then be stored in geologic formations, making such fuels carbon negative.
-Biofuels also burn cleaner than fossil fuels, resulting in fewer GHG emissions, regardless of if CCS is used.
-Fuels from MSW diverted from landfills also reduce methane, a strong climate pollutant.
+Biofuels also burn cleaner than fossil fuels, resulting in fewer GHG emissions, regardless of whether CCS is used.
+Fuels from municipal solid waste (MSW) diverted from landfills also reduce methane, a strong climate pollutant.